Search

 Once your chickpeas are soaked and drained, you’re ready to cook.
 Whether you choose stovetop, Instant Pot, or slow cooker, these methods will yield perfectly tender chickpeas and a light, flavorful broth.

-Optional Pre-Step (Recommended for Creamier Texture): Before adding water or aromatics, heat the soaked and drained chickpeas with 1 teaspoon of baking soda in your pot (or insert) over medium heat for 2–3 minutes, stirring regularly.
-The friction and alkaline coating help loosen the skins, making for creamier, more digestible chickpeas later.
+Optional Pre-Step (Recommended for Creamier Texture): Warm soaked chickpeas with 1 tsp baking soda for 2–3 minutes, stirring regularly.
+The friction and alkaline coating help loosen the skins, leading to a creamier, smoother final texture.

 Chickpeas being warmed with baking soda in large pot to loosen skins